 Force Majeure Event means any circumstance not within a party’s reasonable control including, without limitation, acts of God, flood, drought, fire, earthquake or other natural disaster.

-Invasive Non Native Species (INNS) or Invasive Alien Species (IAS) means species whose introduction and/ or spread outside their natural past or present distribution threatens biological diversity including but not limited to those listed by Defra’s Guidance on Invasive non-native (alien) plant species published from time to time.
+Invasive Non Native Species (INNS) or Invasive Alien Species (IAS) means species whose introduction and/ or spread outside their natural past or present distribution threatens biological diversity* including those listed by Defra’s Guidance on Invasive non-native (alien) plant species* published from time to time.

 Native Trees means those species of trees which, since the last ice age, have grown in the geographic area now called the United Kingdom.